 Mint has an active user base of 15 million.
 The budget planner app has proved to be one of the most reliable and trusted financial applications for North America and Canada.
 For Money Management app development like Mint, you need to consider certain important factors.
 These are the main determining factors and critical to the success of the Mint app.

-If you are considering budget planner app development similar to mint, you will also need to consider features that will save users from the unnecessary hassle of manual operations to access their financial data.
-To put it in another term, your financial app should provide ease of access and offer better management process.
+If you are considering budget tracker app development similar to mint, you will also need to consider features that will save users from the unnecessary hassle of manual operations to access their financial data.
+To put it in another term, your financial app should provide ease of access and offer a better management process.
 Mint app can do all of these operations for users.

 Mint app goes beyond providing assistance related to budget planning by operating as a trusted financial advisor.
 Based on the user’s financial preference, the Mint app uses a special algorithm to provide clear money-saving strategies.
 As a trusted financial advisor mint offers money-saving strategies tailored to specific user requirements.

 In a real scenario, a user typically has a variety of different accounts such as bank account, credit cards, loans, investment accounts, and other business accounts.
 Mint app can link to the respective website automatically and pull data from user’s accounts and put them into one place.
 With all financial data in one place, it becomes easier for users to manage their financial affairs.
-The financial data comes directly from the bank, investment firms, and other financial company and is as safe as the origin website.
+The financial data comes directly from the bank, investment firms, and other financial companies and is as safe as the origin website.